wheslleyrimar/BuildCLI/README.md

       --set-environment     Sets the active profile for the environment (dev, test, prod) by updating `environment.config` --run                 Runs the Java project
-  -d, --document-code       [Beta] Generates documentation for a Java file using AI (e.g., `buildcli -d <path-to-file>.java`) -h, --help                Shows help
+  -d, --document-code       [Beta] Generates documentation for a Java file using AI (e.g., `buildcli -d <path-to-file>.java`) -u, --update              Check for dependency updates --update-now              Update dependencies to latest versions -t, --test                Run tests
+      --dockerize           Generate a Dockerfile for the project --docker-build        Build and run the Docker container -h, --help                Shows help
   -V, --version             Shows the version of BuildCLI
 ```